kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 5
 ```

-Or if you like multi lines and consistent brackettering
+Or if you prefer multiline and consistent brackettering

 ```clojure
 (-> 25